mqless/mqless.github.io/_docs/tutorial.md

 We are almost ready to deploy and run our actor, first we need to build our SAM template with `sam build`.
 To run it you can either run locally with `sam local start-lambda --docker-network mqless-local --host 0.0.0.0` or deploy it with `sam publish`.

+> Add `sam local start-lambda --docker-network mqless-local --host 0.0.0.0` to package.json as your start script.

 Now lets test our actor, first lets record some temperature, we will use 'A' as our actor address.

 ```shell